 Initially, most people with MS experience symptom flare-ups, which are also known as relapses, exacerbations, or attacks.
 When someone experiences a relapse, he or she may be having new symptoms or an increase in existing symptoms.
 These usually persist for a short period of time (from a few days to a few months) and afterward may remain symptom-free for periods of months or years.
 This type of MS is referred to as relapsing-remitting MS (RRMS).
 Approximately 80 to 85 percent of MS patients are initially diagnosed with this form of the disease.

 Over time, RRMS may advance to secondary-progressive MS (SPMS).
 This form of MS does not have the dramatic variations in symptoms that RRMS does, but rather has a slow, steady progression – with or without relapses.
 If relapses do occur, they usually do not fully remit.
 This is referred to as “active” secondary-progressive MS. Without treatment, many of those with this form of MS eventually experience continued progression of disability without relapses, and this is referred to as “non-active” secondary-progressive MS.

 Individuals who are not initially diagnosed with RRMS may be experiencing a more steady progression of the disease from the onset.
 Approximately 10 percent of the MS population is diagnosed with primary-progressive MS (PPMS), where individuals experience a steady worsening of symptoms from the start, and do not have periodic relapses and remissions.
 Receiving approval in 2017, Ocrevus™ (ocrelizumab) is currently the only DMT that is approved for primary-progressive MS (PPMS).
 Given via intravenous (IV) infusion, Ocrevus is also approved for RMS.

-- benign MS (with little or no change after 15 years; however, progression may occur at a later time)
+- “Inactive MS,” sometimes labeled as “benign,” shows little or no change after 15 years; however, progression may occur at a later time.